Partnership Grants—Stage 2

 - expertise of the team and appropriateness of partner organizations in relation to the proposed project;

-- appropriateness of the requested budget, and justification of proposed costs;
+- appropriateness of the requested budget and justification of proposed costs;

-- indications of other planned resources, including leveraging of cash and in-kind support from the host institution and/or from partner organizations;
+- indications of other planned resources, including leveraging of cash and in-kind support from the host institution and/or from partner organizations; and

-- quality and appropriateness of the knowledge mobilization plans, including effective dissemination, exchange, and engagement with stakeholders within and/or beyond the research community, where applicable; and
+- quality and appropriateness of the knowledge mobilization plans, including effective dissemination, exchange and engagement with stakeholders within and/or beyond the research community, where applicable.

 - Capability—The expertise to succeed (30%):

-- quality, quantity and significance of past experience and published and/or creative outputs of the project director and any co-applicants, relative to their role in the partnership, and to the stage of their career;
+- quality, quantity and significance of past experience and published and/or creative outputs of the project director and any co-directors and co-applicants, relative to their role in the partnership, and to the stage of their career;

 - evidence of other knowledge mobilization activities (e.g., films, performances, commissioned reports, knowledge syntheses, experience in collaboration / other interactions with stakeholders, contributions to public debate and the media) and of impacts on professional practice, social services and policies, etc.;